 Do you read Facebook or Twitter for news?
 Subscribe to a newspaper?
-Peruse websites?
+Peruse websites, or watch videos?
 In an era of so many choices for information, how do you make a judgement about what's fact, what's slanted and what's just completely untrue?

 Here are some tips for evaluating what you are reading, listening to or viewing.